-Blue Mounds is one of the best MN state parks for rest and relaxation.
-Located on the tallest hill in Southern Wisconsin and 25 miles west of Madison, Blue Mounds State Park is filled to the brim with surprises (it is the only Wisconsin state park with a swimming pool).
+Blue Mounds is one of the best state parks in southwestern Minnesota for rest and relaxation.
+Located on the tallest hill in Luverne Minnesota, Blue Mounds State Park is filled to the brim with surprises.

 Unique geological features and spectacular views are this park’s main draws, with 1,532 acres of untamed natural beauty.

-Travelers flock to Blue Mounds to hike, camp, swim, mountain bike, or go cross-country skiing, but if you’re looking to spend your downtime in restful inactivity, this park offers enough gorgeous views to pair with your reposeful mood.
+Travelers flock to Blue Mounds to hike, camp, swim, mountain bike, or go cross-country skiing.
+If you’re looking to spend your downtime in restful inactivity, this park offers enough gorgeous views to pair with your reposeful mood.

 The Blue Mounds campground has 77 wooded sites open year-round with a rustic and accessible disabled-friendly cabin.
 Each site in the area houses a fire ring and a picnic table.
 Water founds and toilets are scattered throughout the campgrounds for your convenience.